 The value of collaboration within a project

 Project management is very task-oriented: focused defining and managing of all the tasks that must be done to achieve a specific objective.
 To accomplish these tasks, it is important to consider the people involved and impacted by the project.
-A good project leader will be able to develop a positive working relationship and maximize collaboration within the project.
+A good project leader will be able to develop a positive working relationship and maximize communication within the project.

 Let’s take the development of an enterprise IT application to support a specific program.
 On the business side, it will have numerous stakeholders.
 For the success of the project, it is essential that the development team collaborate with these persons.
 Otherwise, it will be difficult to develop an application that adds value, and allows the client to maximize the benefits of its use after the release.

 If collaboration is well managed, it will enhance the value and success of the project significantly.
 However, lack of proper collaboration can also be the cause of project failure.
 Unfortunately, I must admit that I have seen my share of projects failing for that reason.
-While a simple project does not require much collaboration, it doesn’t take much to bring enough complexity into the project to make it a critical success factor.
+While a simple project does not require much communication, it doesn’t take much to bring enough complexity into the project to make it a critical success factor.

 What is collaboration really?

 Talking about collaboration is nice, but what is it?
 Collaboration is working with people in order to achieve or do something.
 It should not be confused with excessive consultation; collaboration is not about talking to everybody about everything all the times.
-Rather, it is about talking to somebody at a specific moment on a specific subject, or we could say that collaboration should be about:
+Rather, it is about talking to somebody at a specific moment on a specific subject, or we could say that communication should be about:

 - working with the correct person,